Jubei-Mitsuyoshi/aaa-debian-repo/README.md

  The purpose of these patches is to provide the nicest font rendering of any operating system.
 The second goal is to provide customization so that the end user is able to adjust the settings to his or her taste.

+Package: libmuffin-dev
+Source: muffin
+Version: 2.0.5
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Muffin is the window manager used by Cinnamon.
+ .
+ This package contains the development files.

+Package: libmuffin0
+Source: muffin
+Version: 2.0.5
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Muffin is the window manager used by Cinnamon.
+ .
+ This package contains the window manager shared library.

+Package: libnemo-extension-dev
+Source: nemo
+Version: 2.0.8
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Nemo is the official file manager and graphical shell for the Cinnamon desktop.
+ .
+ This package provides the necessary development libraries and include files to develop and compile Nemo extensions.

+Package: libnemo-extension1
+Source: nemo
+Version: 2.0.8
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Nemo is the official file manager and graphical shell for the Cinnamon desktop.
+ .
+ This package contains a few runtime libraries needed by nemo' extensions.

+Package: muffin
+Version: 2.0.5
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Muffin is the window manager used by Cinnamon.
+ .
+ This package contains the core binaries.

+Package: muffin-common
+Source: muffin
+Version: 2.0.5
+Architecture: all
+Maintainer: Linux Mint <root@linuxmint.com>
+ Muffin is the window manager used by Cinnamon.
+ .
+ This package contains the shared files.

+Package: muffin-dbg
+Source: muffin
+Version: 2.0.5
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Muffin is the window manager used by Cinnamon.
+ .
+ This package contains the debugging symbols.

+Package: nemo
+Version: 2.0.8
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Nemo is the official file manager for the Cinnamon desktop.
+It allows to browse directories, preview files and launch applications associated with them.
+It is also responsible for handling the icons on the Cinnamon desktop.
+It works on local and remote filesystems.
+ .
+ Several icon themes and components for viewing different kinds of files are available in separate packages.

+Package: nemo-data
+Source: nemo
+Version: 2.0.8
+Architecture: all
+Maintainer: Linux Mint <root@linuxmint.com>
+ Nemo is the official file manager and graphical shell for the Cinnamon desktop.
+ .
+ This package contains pictures, localization files and other data needed by nemo.

+Package: nemo-dbg
+Source: nemo
+Version: 2.0.8
+Architecture: amd64
+Maintainer: Linux Mint <root@linuxmint.com>
+ Nemo is the official file manager for the Cinnamon desktop.
+It allows to browse directories, preview files and launch applications associated with them.
+It is also responsible for handling the icons on the Cinnamon desktop.
+It works on local and remote filesystems.
+ .
+ Several icon themes and components for viewing different kinds of files are available in separate packages.
+ .
+ This development package contains unstripped binaries compiled with debugging symbols needed by gdb.

 Package: pup-volume-monitor
 Version: 0.1.15-aaa